Garden State Council Scout Executive Patrick Linfors offers this recap of the main points discussed at the online “town hall” held on April 7th.

 - ScoutBook.
 With youth taking merit badges online, we discussed how units are taking more advantage of ScoutBook.
 Next week, the Council is hosting a “how-to” training on all things ScoutBook, with a special focus on the merit badge process.
 Stay tuned to the Council website, Facebook page, and Knapsack email newsletter for the details.

 - Crossover for Cub Scouts.
 While the in-person ceremonies may not be taking place, you could choose to do them digitally.
 We do recommend moving forward with the transfer of youth to Troops via the youth application.
 While transfers can’t be completed through online registration, there is a digital solution.
-Use the fillable PDF of the youth application (attached below, along with an instruction document).
+Use the fillable PDF of the youth application (linked below, along with an instruction document).
 Signatures or e-mail approvals from the parent and adult leader is enough to process the transfer of a youth.

 On unit finance: